Adai Recipe | Adai Dosa

 About Adai Recipe

-However you can substitute one lentil for the other without affecting the texture but the flavour changes.
+Every Tamil speaking home may have a different recipe with varying proportions of rice & lentils.
+The proportions I have used go well with my family.
+However you can substitute one lentil for the other without affecting the texture but the flavor changes.
 For more details on substitutions check my pro tips section below.

 Mixed Dal Dosa